apache/druid/docs/api-reference/supervisor-api.md

 <code className="getAPI">GET</code> `/druid/indexer/v1/supervisor`

 Retrieves a list of active supervisors.
 The response object is a list of strings containing the names of the supervisors.

+This endpoint can be queried with the Coordinator service or the Router service.

 #### Responses